Last updated on .

 Connie’s Photo Park

-Our first stop in Madrid was at Connie’s Photo Park, where people could have fun taking photos at several cardboard cutouts or dressing up in Western clothing.
-There’s no admission but donations are accepted.
+Our first stop in Madrid was Connie’s Photo Park, where people can have fun taking photos at several cardboard cutouts or dressing up in Western clothing.
+There’s no admission but donations are encouraged (as of August 2025).
+All scenes were painted by Connie Mayhew.

 Connie's Photo Park in Madrid, New Mexico